 This year, we will read three books with the class.
-You will be expected to read independently as well and either take an AR Test OR write a summary/reflection (see below for format).
+You will be expected to read independently as well and write a summary/reflection (see below for format).
 You may use the books we read in class, but you must wait until we have finished reading them as a class.
 In order to be rewarded for this, you must read at least the equivalent of five books each nine weeks.
 I hope you have fun with this!

 Choose books that are middle school level or above with at least 100 to 300 hundred pages for ONE book.
 For books over 300 pages: 301 to 600 = TWO books; 601 to 900 pages = THREE books; 901 to 1,200 pages = FOUR books

 For each book that you read on your own, either take an AR Test OR write/type the following information:

 Summary: For fiction, write two to three sentences summarizing the book using the following wording: __________ (someone) wanted __________ but __________ so __________.
 Please DO NOT write more than this.
 For nonfiction, write two to three sentences that explain what the main idea of the book is.
 Again, don’t write too long of a summary so you can focus on your reflection.

 Reflection: Write a long paragraph (seven to 10 sentences) of reflection using one of the reflection questions from this sheet.
 Restate the question at the beginning of your reflection.
 You must use details from the book in your paragraph.
 This is where I want you to write your details about the book.
 Thank you!

 - Which character did you connect with the most and why?

 - Which part of the story caused the most intense feelings in you?
 Why?

 - How realistic is the plot of your book?
 Explain.